Tulsa's Arts Future

 Tulsa Art Deco Museum?

-For the same cost, which would you have rather had on Route 66 in Tulsa, the Cry Baby Cry statue, paid to an out of state artist?
+The Cry Baby Cry statue, paid to an out of state artist?
 Or the DECOPOLIS Tulsa Art Deco Museum, paid to a local artist?
-A for-profit museum that would have hired local businesses to build it, hired local people to run it, generated sales tax revenue through ticket, events and gift shop sales, paid property taxes, hosted events supporting more local artists, pulled in Tourists, helped revitalize an are of Route 66 in Tulsa that really needs help, etc.?
+A for-profit museum that would have hired local businesses to build it, hired local people to run it, generated sales tax revenue through ticket, events and gift shop sales, paid property taxes, hosted events supporting more local artists, pulled in Tourists, helped revitalize an area of Route 66 in Tulsa that really needs help, etc.?

 Likely due to lack of communication and collaboration with local artists and their businesses, the statue is what we got.
 The museum has been in the works for almost 15 years.
 The local artist finally has purchased the property and put in infrastructure for the museum on his own as he works towards building the museum for the city.
-But there has been ZERO direct support for this museum effort from the city.
+But there has been no direct support for this museum effort from the city.
 Tulsa is known the world over for its magnificent collection of Art Deco Architecture.
 There are multiple tour groups that give tours of that architecture, numerous books have been written about Tulsa's Art Deco.
-It would seem a natural fit for Tulsa to have the first and only museum in the US, celebrating this Art Style.
+It would seem a natural fit for Tulsa to have the first and only museum in the US, celebrating this art style.

-There are 3 big patterns we see in Tulsa
+There are 4 big patterns we see in Tulsa

 1. Big arts projects, and the big dollar sums (grants, fellowships, etc.) mostly going to out of town artists.